Keyword intent tool - determine search intent at scale

 Using Keyword Insights, you can track search intent over time by taking regular snapshots and plotting the change in the SERPs.

 It will give you an incredibly valuable insight into how your money keywords intent changes over time and how you can adjust your strategy accordingly.

-Note: Feature is available in Q1 of 2023
+Note: Automated tracking feature is available in Q2 of 2024

 Frequently asked questions